hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	$ cp /groups/hbctraining/unix_oct2015_other/install_libraries.R .

 The next few lines will create a directory in your home folder for installing any R packages.
-Setting the environment variable will let R know where this directory resides.
+Packages are bundles of code that perform functions and include detailed documentation on how to use those functions.
+Once installed, they are referred to as _libraries_.
+Setting the environment variable will let R know where the R libraries directory resides.

 	$ mkdir -p ~/R/library
 	$ echo 'R_LIBS_USER="~/R/library"' >  $HOME/.Renviron